The Path of Action – Karma Yoga

-Not only these worries of the past, craving for the fruits of future and tremendous excitement or fever for doing the present activity dissipate energy and leave us mentally fatigued.
+Not only these worries of the past, but craving for the fruits of future and tremendous excitement or fever for doing the present activity also dissipate energy and leave us mentally fatigued.
 The mind can’t program or plan a determined path.
 It is the intellect or the logical reasoning part of the brain which can steer us in the right direction.
-For example if we are on a diet and we are prohibited from eating sweets the mind will sill tempt us .But there is the little voice or the intellect which tells us “Don’t This is not good for you.”
-Lord Krishna lays out the formula for performing right action.

-MK Gandhi had boundless energy till his dying days.
+MK Gandhi had boundless energy until his dying days.
 The reason is obvious.
 His goal was to selflessly serve the nation and the people.
 Hence he was a true Karma Yogi.

 Contributed By: Usha Hariprasad, [email protected]